DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 This post contains affiliate links.
 If you book something using one, we may earn a small commission but this is at no extra cost to you.

 - This post is written from the point of how to research and book cheap Lapland holidays.
 It is a diary of the steps we took to book our own Lapland holiday.
-We have not yet been to Lapland so we aren’t going to advise on the best places to stay in Lapland or the best excursions to book in Lapland.
+We have now been to Lapland and you’ll find advice on the best places to stay in Lapland or the best excursions to book in Lapland in our Finland family travel section.
 This is purely to help give you some guidance to book your own DIY Lapland holiday.

 - You need to be aware that booking a DIY Lapland trip may be cheaper than booking a package holiday to Lapland, but it does not come with the same protection that you will get with a package holiday.
 You need to make sure that you are fully aware of the cancellation policies for the flights and accommodation and make sure that you have insurance in place.